Grants

 Preference is given to requests that serve larger numbers of youth and/or the school community and that will be used for multiple years.
 It is a good idea to contact Headwaters’ Executive Director before filling out the application to make sure an Educational Enrichment Grant is appropriate for your project.

-Before submitting an application, it would be helpful to review the guidelines and rubric here.
+Before submitting an application, please review the guidelines and rubric here.

 Applications and further instructions for Education Enrichment Grants may be requested by emailing Headwaters at director@headwatersfdn.org.